TynerG/KV-Store/README.md

 # CSC443-Fall-2024-Project

 This project is developed for the CSC443 course.
-It implements an AVL tree data structure and includes a main application along with test files.
+It includes a main application along with test files that can be built using instructions below.
+The structure of this directory is as follows:
+- `report`: contains our report in report.pdf, and data from experiments.
+- `src`: contains source files.
+- `include`: contains header files.
+- `tests`: contains test files.

 ## Prequisites
 - Ensure you have CMake installed